Fairwork is a project that is working to set and measure decent work standards in the platform economy.

 For each of the five Fairwork Principles, a basic point and an advanced point can be awarded to platforms, leading to a total fairness score out of ten.
-More information about Fairwork ranking can be found here.
+More information about Fairwork ranking can be found in our Fairwork Foundation Standards.

 Fairwork is piloting our rating scheme in South Africa, India, the UK and Germany.
-In order to score platforms based outside of those four countries, we have established the Fairwork Certification scheme.
-We invite companies to get in touch who wish to be rated.
+In order to score platforms based outside of those four countries, we have established the Fairwork Certifications scheme.
+We invite companies to contact us if they wish to be rated.